 Yes.
 You will need to repay the debts in the DMP, then the exact timing will depend on how long it takes to save a deposit and what your credit record looks like.
 See Can I get a mortgage after a DMP? for details.

-This may sound like it will take a long while, but if you have unmanageable debt, there aren’t any quick routes to buying a house!
+This may sound like it will take a long while, but if you have unmanageable debt, there aren’t any quick routes to buying a house.

 Is there a better option for you?

-If you are having problems repaying your debts, you often don’t have any nice options.
-If debt management will take too long and you don’t expect your situation to improve in the next few years, you should look seriously at your other alternatives.
+But if you don’t expect your situation to improve in the next few years, you should look seriously at your other alternatives.
 You may find the following comparisons useful:

 However worried you are about a DMP now, the problem will be harder when your debts are bigger.
 Putting off a decision now is likely to be the worst thing you can do.